buildpacks/rfcs/text/0000-read-only-build-layers.md

 The lifecycle will have to layerize the layers marked `build` as `true` during the `build` phase of the lifecycle instead of the `export` phase.

+The layerized output from the `build` phase of lifecycle could be stored at `/<layers>/@exported` (which should not clash with any buildpack IDs) where `<layers>`.
+The exporter will just read from this to construct the final image.

 # Drawbacks
 [drawbacks]: #drawbacks